Asset-based financing raises Canadian living standards

 The Canadian Finance & Leasing Association (CFLA) is the only organization advocating the interests of the asset-based financing, vehicle and equipment leasing industry in Canada.
 Through CFLA, members are able to influence the shape of the industry’s future within the competitive financial services sector.

-Established in September 1993 through the merger of the Canadian Automotive Leasing Association (CALA) and the Equipment Lessors Association of Canada (ELAC), the Association has grown from an initial membership of 61 companies to almost 200 today.
+Established in September 1993 through the merger of the Canadian Automotive Leasing Association and the Equipment Lessors Association of Canada, the CFLA has grown from an initial membership of 61 companies to over 200+ today.
+(See List of Members)

 Members range from large multinationals to national and smaller regional domestic companies, crossing the financial services spectrum from manufacturers’ finance companies and independent leasing companies, to banks, insurance companies, and suppliers to the industry.